withastro/starlight/.changeset/ten-needles-sell.md

 '@astrojs/starlight': minor
 ---

-Improves the accessibility of asides and tabs by removing unnecessary HTML landmarks.
+Improves the accessibility of asides and tabs by removing some unnecessary HTML landmarks.